Aki Schilz: Director

 Pynto offers comprehensive design, print and digital marketing services to a wide range of clients, from individuals to Corporations.
 We provide a complete web design package from domain registration to fully updatable original site design.
 We also provide a full design and print service in addition to our online digital marketing services.

-Additional thanks are due to: Jon Slack, Christina Fonthes, Harry Gallon, Nicholas Murray, Julia Forster, Steve Mootoosamy, and Yen Ooi.
+Additional thanks are due to: Jon Slack, Christina Fonthes, Harry Gallon, Nicholas Murray, Julia Forster, Steve Mootoosamy, Yen Ooi, Amy Lord and Nelima Begum.